apify/pull-request-toolkit-action/README.md

           zenhub-token: ${{ secrets.PULL_REQUEST_TOOLKIT_ACTION_ZENHUB_TOKEN }}
 ```

-## Contributing

-1. Update code in `./src`
-2. Publish a new version of an action using the new release (It needs to be done manually)
+## How to release new version

+1. Create a PR. **IMPORTANT: Avoid using the `chore:` prefix, as it doesn't work with RELEASE-PLEASE.
+Use `feat:` or `fix:` instead.**
+2. Merge PR into the main branch after approval.
+This triggers an automated workflow that generates a new PR for the release using the RELEASE-PLEASE action.
+3. Navigate to the PR and merge it into the main branch.
+This will publish the release with an updated changelog.